RTX/CollecetDelugeSamples/README.md

-# Collect Samples for Synthtrom Deluge v 2.0.x
+# Collect Songs Samples for Synthtrom Deluge v 2.0.x

 <br>
 So a few days ago I had some problems with my SD